marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 | 30           |

-#### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+#### 6. What was the average speed for each runner for each delivery?
 I calculated the average speed for each delivery by distance/duration on the table with delivered orders only.
 I did similar approach in previous question about cleaning the distance and duration column.
 Finally, I grouped the result by runner_id and order_id.

     SELECT runner_id,